AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

 This section of the guide describes submitting a Blender file for rendering as a shell job.
-You can submit a variety of shell jobs to OpenCue as long as the neccessary software is installed on your RQD rendering nodes.
+You can submit a variety of shell jobs to OpenCue as long as the necessary software is installed on your RQD rendering nodes.

 To submit a shell job to OpenCue: